 Who can have the flu vaccine?

-National Pharmacies is offering the flu vaccination service for people aged 16 years* and older.
-In South Australia there are clinics available for children aged 6 months – 15 years.
+National Pharmacies is offering the flu vaccination service for people aged 16 years and older.

 Which flu vaccines are National Pharmacies offering?

 National Pharmacies is providing a quadrivalent (4 strain) vaccine as part of their flu vaccination service.

 Do I need a prescription?